janet-lang/janet/README.md

 Meson also provides much better IDE integration than Make or batch files, as well as support for cross compilation.

+## Development

+Janet can be hacked on with pretty much any environment you like, but for IDE lovers, [Gnome Builder](https://wiki.gnome.org/Apps/Builder) is probably the best option, as it has excellent meson integration.
+It also offers code completion for Janet's C API right out of the box, which is very useful for exploring.

 ## Installation

 See [the Introduction](https://janet-lang.org/introduction.html) for more details.
 If you just want